-Sugar and Gout
+What You Need to Know About Sugar and Gout

 Refined sugars aren’t particularly good for anybody, but they can be downright dangerous when combined with certain conditions.
 Gout is one such example: those who enjoy a diet high in sugar and alcohol are at a far greater risk of developing the painful swelling and inflammation that comes with uric acid buildup.

 However, perhaps more importantly, fructose also reduces excretion of uric acid.
-This makes fructose a double threat: not only will it raise the level of uric acid in your blood, it will prevent your kidneys from getting rid of the uric acid that your body naturally produces, which means a major buildup that will likely lead uric acid crystals lodging in your joints.
+This makes fructose a double threat: not only will it raise the level of uric acid in your blood, but it will also prevent your kidneys from getting rid of the uric acid that your body naturally produces, which means a major buildup that will likely lead uric acid crystals lodging in your joints.

 Although purines do contribute to gout attacks, it’s quite likely that the combination of purine-rich foods and high-sugar foods are the biggest threat.
 After all, many people who focus their menu on hearty meats and greasy protein also tend to enjoy sugary treats and beverages (the essence of the unhealthy American diet).

 Cutting out sugar is a daunting prospect, but a few small changes can make a huge difference in your sugar intake:

 Fructose is practically everywhere, and it’s easy to take in more than you think.
 Packaged foods are the biggest problem, so a good first step is to swap out processed meals and snacks for whole foods.

 Most fruits are high in fructose, so even though they’re natural, they can still feed your gout.
 It may not seem like a fair trade-off at first, but there are plenty of veggies that have the crunch and sweetness you crave.

 Research shows that purines trigger uric acid production, but unlike fructose, they won’t interfere with your body’s ability to excrete the excess.
 In turn, a diet that focuses on limiting natural and refined sugars rather than proteins may be a good step for you.

-- The Paleo diet focuses on animal proteins, veggies and fruits, while shunning more modern-day luxuries like grains, sugars and alcohol.
+The Paleo diet focuses on animal proteins, vegetables and fruits, while shunning more modern-day luxuries like grains, sugars and alcohol.
 It’s certainly not the best way to cut out purines from your diet (they’re found in all kinds of meat), but it can drastically limit the amount of harmful sugars you take in.

 Look Forward, Not Back